Wondering how to apply for accommodation, or where to buy essential items for your room? We answer your common questions below.

 Which accommodation options can I apply for?

-The campus where you will be studying will determine which accommodation options you are eligible to apply for.
+The campus where you'll be studying will determine which accommodation options you're eligible to apply for.

-Students who will be studying at Newton Park Campus – are eligible to choose all accommodation options except Bankside House.
+Students who'll be studying at Newton Park Campus are eligible to choose all accommodation options.

-Students who will be studying at Sion Hill Campus or Locksbrook Road (this includes courses taught at City of Bath College Dartmouth Avenue and The Circus) – are eligible to choose Bankside House, Charlton Court, Twerton Mill, Waterside Court, or Green Park House.
+Students who'll be studying at Sion Hill Campus or Locksbrook Campus (this includes courses taught at City of Bath College, Dartmouth Avenue and The Circus) are eligible to choose Charlton Court, Waterside Court or Green Park House.

-Students who will be studying a combined subject course taught on both Newton Park Campus and Sion Hill Campus (for example, Drama taught at Newton Park and Fine Art taught at Sion Hill), are eligible to choose any of the accommodation options.
+Students who'll be studying a combined subject course that is taught at both Newton Park Campus and Sion Hill Campus are eligible to choose any of the accommodation options.

 How do I fill out the application form?

-Once our application system goes live, you will need the following to access the online application form:
+Once our application system goes live, you'll need the following to access the online application form: